Altoros/couchbase-bosh/README.md

-# MongoDB deployment for BOSH
+# Couchbase deployment for BOSH

-This MongoDB deployment is intended for use with [BOSH](https://github.com/cloudfoundry/bosh) deployment.
-Using this you can easily create and scale your MongoDB cluster
+This Couchbase deployment is intended for use with [BOSH](https://github.com/cloudfoundry/bosh) deployment.
+Using this you can easily create and scale your Couchbase cluster

 ## How does it help?

-Using this release you can create MongoDB cluster in no time
+Using this release you can create Couchbase cluster in no time

 ## Who can benefit from it?

-- Developers that want to test application with MongoDB cluster support
+- Developers that want to test application with Couchbase cluster support
 - System Administrators / DevOps because they create and reshape clusters easily